DasLab/arnie/docs/setup_doc.md

 ## the TMP dir

 Last but not least, you'll need to create a directory somewhere where your system calls to all of these packages will be deleting temporary files and then deleting them.
-Add to arnie.rc:
+Add to arnie file:

 ```
 #directory to write temp files